roderick1717/End-to-End-Prediction-Tool/README.md

 - `pandas`: For data manipulation.
 - `joblib`: For loading pre-trained models.
-- `RDKit`: For generating cheminformatics descriptors.
+- `RDkit`: For generating cheminformatics descriptors.
 - `cclib`: For parsing Gaussian output files.

 Install the Python packages with: